matthewmamelak/Commodity-Rotation-Trade/README.md

 # Seasonal Commodity Rotation Strategy

 This project implements a **Seasonal Commodity Rotation Strategy** using Python and pandas.
 The strategy rotates among different commodity ETFs based on seasonal patterns, momentum, trend filters, and risk controls to maximize returns and manage risk.
+The model automatically calibrates its moving average parameters for optimal performance.

 ## Overview

 The strategy analyzes historical price data for multiple commodity ETFs (provided in `seasonal_cmdt_rotation.xlsx`) and applies a set of rules to select the most promising ETFs each month.
-The portfolio is dynamically allocated based on these rules, with built-in risk management and transaction cost simulation.
+The portfolio is dynamically allocated based on these rules, with built-in risk management, transaction cost simulation, and automatic parameter calibration.

 ## How the Strategy Works